-Is IBS genetic?” is a question that comes up often.
+Is IBS a genetic disorder, or hereditary?” is a question that comes up often.
 After all, we all want to know WHY we have IBS, can IBS run in the family, and more importantly how we can get relief.

 They have one or several other family members that also suffer from digestive or bowel issues.

 While this can feel reassuring in some ways, it is also a prison sentence.
-If IBS is hereditary, then it’s generally considered that you can do nothing about it.
+If IBS is genetic or hereditary, then it’s generally considered that you can do nothing about it.
 You’re stuck.

 However, what if the question – and the answer, were a little deeper than that?